felipeebert/academic-kickstart/content/post/phd-2019/index.md

 projects: []
 ---

-Elected the best PhD thesis of 2019 at CIn/UFPE! <br>
+Elected the best PhD thesis of 2019 at CIn/UFPE! \
-Currently competing for the national award "<a target="_blank" href="https://www.capes.gov.br/36-noticias/10316-abertas-as-inscricoes-para-o-premio-capes-2020">Prêmio CAPES de Tese</a>". <br>
+Currently competing for the national award ["Prêmio CAPES de Tese"](https://www.capes.gov.br/36-noticias/10316-abertas-as-inscricoes-para-o-premio-capes-2020).\
-I also presented my thesis in the 3 Minute Thesis format in Portuguese on <a target="_blank" href="https://www.youtube.com/watch?v=SH_ibr89RbQ">YouTube</a>.
+I also presented my thesis in the 3 Minute Thesis format in Portuguese on YouTube: {{< youtube SH_ibr89RbQ >}}